Skip to content

 Users who want a somewhat decent free VPN can check our Atlas VPN review.
 We reviewed its paid version but the VPN has a great free plan with excellent security and solid performance, plus, it gives you 5 GB of bandwidth a month, which is 10 times more than Touch VPN.

 And if you’re after a top-grade premium service, we think you already know our recommendations.
-ExpressVPN is the number one, while CyberGhost and NordVPN are our other recommendations, as just slightly inferior but cheaper providers (compared to ExpressVPN).
+NordVPN is the number one, while ExpressVPN and CyberGhost are our other recommendations, as just slightly inferior providers (compared to NordVPN).

 These services won’t limit your bandwidth and you’ll get the most out of them while keeping the price low.
 Touch VPN isn’t even worth comparing to these providers, as it’s one of the worst free VPNs we tested.
 As the title of the conclusion says, avoid it like a plague!